 Holistic comes from the Greek word “holos” meaning whole.
 The holistic approach to treatments and full body massage takes into account a person’s whole being – mind, body and spirit – not just the symptom or ailment, integrating the emotional and physical needs of the client.

-Lisa treats the body as a whole, analyzing the cause of your injury, finding out where and why it actually exists; the root cause, and then provides treatment and rehabilitation advice on how to get back to fitness.
-Using a wide variety of techniques from soft tissue therapy, muscle energy work, neuromuscular facilitation, passive and active stretches, Lisa will get to the causation and work to break your cycle of injury.
+Lisa and Vicky treat the body as a whole, analyzing the cause of your injury, finding out where and why it actually exists; the root cause, and then provides treatment and rehabilitation advice on how to get back to fitness.
+Using a wide variety of techniques from soft tissue therapy, muscle energy work, neuromuscular facilitation, passive and active stretches, they will get to the causation and work to break your cycle of injury.
 This type of treatment is robust and should not be mistaken for a 'relaxing' treatment.
 Nor is this to be confused with physiotherapy.
 Sport therapy works on many levels and so patient involvement and participation is required for full affect.

 Ayurveda is a holistic system of medicine that originated in India thousands of years ago.
 The word “Ayurveda” is made from two Sanskrit roots “Ayu” which means life and “Veda” which means knowledge.
 Therefore, the term Ayurveda means the knowledge or science of life.
 Incorporating Ayurvedic principles and therapies may enhance any yoga practice, promote perfect health and help realise our full potential for wellbeing and happiness.